A pleasant Sunday in and around Madrid

-The countryside around Madrid is quite amazing.
+The countryside around Madrid is quite impressive.

 It only takes about thirty minutes to drive back to Madrid.
 The area at the end of the freeway into Madrid is called Moncloa.

-The park has an interesting name “Parque de la bombilla” (light-bulb park).
-Every summer there is an open-air cinema starting around midnight, “Cine de verano“.
+The park has an interesting name, “Parque de la bombilla” (light-bulb park).
+Every summer there is an open-air cinema starting around midnight, “Cine de Verano“.
 I have been a few times.

-They show recent movies and it is a welcome retreat for sitting outside in the cooler air.
+They show recent movies, and it is a welcome retreat for sitting outside in the cooler air.

 I do like Madrid.
 I have been here for eighteen years.
 It is varied and is full of contrasts.
 It is also a good place to live and work.